structure of the major

 Digital media cluster (two) - 6 credits

-FDM 105 Digital Design I: Print Graphic
+DM 105 Digital Design I: Print Graphics

-FDM 211 Podcasting and Vidcasting
+COM 211 Podcasting and Vidcasting

 FLM 150 Introduction to Film-making

-Writing and Publishing cluster
+Writing and publishing cluster

 COM 318 Principles and Practice of Journalism